Summary of Beowulf

 - Raffel Chapter 3

-Summary: Beowulf (unnamed) is a strong and noble man from the court of Hygleac who hears about Grendel’s attack and decides to help.
-He gets fourteen other bold warriors and takes a ship across the sea.
-The brightly, war-decked men pushed their ship into the water and the next day arrive in Denmark.
-The Danish guard saw them coming and wondered who these men with rattling and clinking war-gear were that stepped on their land.
-He challenges them, noting particularly that one of them (hint: Beowulf) is obviously more than a simple warrior but has the look of royalty.
-He demands to know where they are from.
+(yee ots) who heard about Grendel’s attack on the Danes and decided to help.
+With fourteen other bold warriors he set sail.
+The brightly, war-decked men pushed their ship into the water and the next day arrived in Denmark.
+The Danish guard saw them coming and wondered who were these men with rattling and clinking war-gear.
+He challenged them, noting particularly that one of them (hint: Beowulf) was obviously more than a simple warrior but had the look of royalty.
+He demanded to know where they were from.

 V. A Danish Watchman Allows the Geat